 As NSM began a phased reopening on 6/6/20, we have adopted a set of protocols to best prepare the building, staff, and students in response to the COVID-19 crisis.
 The practices contained herein provide multiple layers of protection to everyone entering the building, and are informed by the guidance issued to date by governmental and public health authorities, including the Centers for Disease Control and Prevention accordance with the Johns Hopkins University, Children’s Hospital of Philadelphia, PA Department of Education and Department of Human Services, and are consistent with requirements set forth to date by the Pennsylvania Department of Education, PA Department of Health Services and OCDEL.

-This page will be updated as new information evolves, current as of 6/28/2020
+This document will be updated as needed.

-- Outdoor activity — In line with our established Montessori pedagogy, we will prioritize outdoor programming to afford the lowest risk of transmission .
+In line with our established Montessori pedagogy, we will continue to prioritize outdoor programming to afford the lowest risk of transmission.
+Tents are available to cover an area to be available during inclement weather.
 Recess times will be staggered among several outdoor spaces.

 - Disinfecting of shared and frequently touched surfaces such as door handles, tabletops, light switches, and faucets.

 - Hand washing and hand sanitizer are available at all times.

 - Increase the circulation of outdoor air by opening windows with fans, bringing fresh air in.

 Wherever possible, we will be staggering staff and administrative hours and work spaces to minimize contact.

 Pursue virtual parent/staff events, gatherings, or meetings almost exclusively.